jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ------------------

 &nbsp;

 &nbsp;

+### Refactor confidently!
-### If it compiles, it works
+### because if it compiles, it works

 ::: notes

 A lot of my programming anxiety went away after I started programming with Reason.
+I can refactor large, complex codebases confidently because I know that Reason has my back.
+Or in other words:

-Because I know that if my program compiles, it works.
+if the program compiles, it works.

-Its true!
+It is true!

 But, what about logical errors?

 :::

 ------------------